-The application fee for Fall 2014 has been waived.
+The application fee for Fall 2015 has not yet been determined.

 All applicants must register with the Law School Admission Council's Credential Assembly Service (CAS).
 Transcripts and letters of recommendation (2) should be sent directly to CAS.
 Registration is valid for five (5) years from the date the LSAT/CAS registration form is processed.
 Applicants must ensure undergraduate transcripts from each college, university or high school dual-enrollment program attended are on file at CAS.
 Please do not send transcripts to the law school.

 Applicants must submit a personal statement with their application.
 The personal statement should be viewed as your interview on paper.
 It gives us an opportunity to get to know you on a more personal level.
 Additionally, it gives the applicant an opportunity to explore fit, and convey to the committee why they feel that Campbell Law is an ideal place to study the law.
 You will be limited to three pages, double-spaced, with a 12-point font.

 Applicants must submit a resume along with the application.
 Campbell Law allows applicants unlimited space on the resume to share your experiences.